Merger-induced galaxy transformations in the ARTEMIS simulations: Prevalence of GS-like features

 \subsection{Velocity space distributions of accreted stars}

 To identify approximately how many \texttt{ARTEMIS} galaxies contain a feature resembling the GS, we followed a similar method to \citet{Fattahi}.
-At $z=0$ we used a coordinate system centred on the host's centre of potential (CoP), with the $z$-axis aligned with the galaxy's angular momentum vector.
-We selected stars bound to the most massive (host) halo which satisfied the cuts: \begin{itemize} \item cylindrical radii $R$ in the range $5<R$~/~kpc~$<15$; \item heights above the galactic plane in the range $0<|z|$~/~kpc~$<9$; \item flagged as accreted only. \end{itemize} The spatial cuts roughly mimic the volume in which \textit{Gaia} observes stars in the Solar neighbourhood \citep[see Fig. 1 in][]{Belokurov}.
+We used a coordinate system centred on the host's centre of potential (CoP), with the $z$-axis aligned with the galaxy's angular momentum vector.
+Following \citet{Fattahi}, this was chosen to be the total angular momentum of all star particles within a radius of $r=10$~kpc.
+We selected stars at redshift $z=0$ bound to the most massive (host) halo which satisfied the cuts: \begin{itemize} \item cylindrical radii $R$ in the range $5<R$~/~kpc~$<15$; \item heights above the galactic plane in the range $0<|z|$~/~kpc~$<9$; \item flagged as accreted only. \end{itemize} The spatial cuts roughly mimic the volume in which \textit{Gaia} observes stars in the Solar neighbourhood \citep[see Fig. 1 in][]{Belokurov}.
 Similarly to \citet{Fattahi}, the purpose of these cuts is not to accurately simulate the observations of \textit{Gaia}, so a more realistic cut is not required.
-Star particles flagged as \textit{in situ} are those born in the host subhalo, while those flagged as accreted are not \citep[see][]{Font}.
+Star particles flagged as \textit{in situ} are those born bound to the host subhalo.
+This is defined as the most massive subhalo in the friends-of-friends group.
+Star particles flagged as accreted are all those not bound to this host subhalo at their birth \citep[see][]{Font}.
 Choosing only accreted particles allows the minimum value of $|z|$ to be reduced to 0 kpc without the sample being contaminated by an \textit{in situ} disc.
 To quantify the presence of GS-like features, we computed the velocity components of star particles in spherical polar coordinates ($v_r$, $v_\phi$, $v_\theta$).
 Here $r$ is the spherical galactocentric radius, $\phi$ is the polar angle measured from the positive $z$-axis, and $\theta$ is the azimuthal angle measured from an arbitrary reference plane.
 Following \citet{Belokurov} we plotted 2D histograms of $v_r$ against $v_\theta$ for the star particles in each sample.
 Using the expectation-maximization algorithm \texttt{GaussianMixture} from the \texttt{scikit-learn} library \citep{scikit-learn}, we fitted Gaussians to the 3D velocity distributions in spherical polars.
 A two-component fit was used, with initializations chosen such that the components represented a) any radially anisotropic population present, and b) a more isotropic population.
 In the Milky Way, the radially anisotropic component is the GS.
 Similarly to \citet{Fattahi}, we characterised this component by two quantities: \begin{itemize} \item proportional contribution to the accreted population; \item anisotropy parameter, defined as $\beta=1-\frac{\sigma_\theta^2+\sigma_\phi^2}{2\sigma_r^2}$.
 Here $\sigma_i$ is the velocity dispersion along the $i$th direction.
 For a population of stars on purely radial orbits, $\beta=1$.
 If the velocity distribution is isotropic, $\beta=0$. \end{itemize} We tested the fitting process by applying it to mock data drawn from a combination of two 3D Gaussian distributions, with a variety of covariance matrices and relative weights.
 In nearly all cases the fitting converged on the correct covariances with reasonably good accuracy.
 However, the fitted weight values were sometimes inaccurate, with errors of up to $\sim0.2$.
 This occurred in cases where the contribution and $\beta$ of the more radially anisotropic component were both small.
 Hence the estimates for contribution may be somewhat inaccurate in some cases, and should only be considered as approximate guides.